mollerjorge/cwuniverse-app/README.md

 ## Configuring Intercom
-An environment file .env or .env.local must be placed in the local directory with all variables specified in .env.example file.
+An environment file .env or .env.local should be placed in the local directory with all variables specified in .env.example file in order to make intercom work.

 ```
 NEXT_PUBLIC_INTERCOM_APP_ID=/*INTERCOM_APP_ID*/